Jolanrensen/docProcessorGradlePlugin/README.md

 # KDoc @include Gradle Plugin

 Adds the @include modifier to KDocs to reuse written docs.
 At the moment, only classes, objects and interfaces can function as a Kdoc source to include. `@include` links are package specific, but visibility modifiers and nesting are ignored (since the files are accessed as plain text).
+JavaDoc and ScalaDoc are also supported but will probably remain experimental.
+Add the extensions to `fileExtensions` in the plugin setup to use them.

 For example:
 ```kotlin